Node.js and MySQL Complete Tutorial

 node app.js

-Let’s fire up 10 concurrent users for 1 minute using siege by using this command.
+Let’s fire up 10 concurrent users for 1 minute using siege by using the below command:

 siege -c10 -t1M http://localhost:3000

-Our server is effectively handling multiple requests with ease.
-I have used this approach in multiple production software solutions with heavy payload and it works like charm.
+This test specified that the server after connection pooling can effectively handle multiple requests with ease.
+We have tested this approach in multiple production software solutions with heavy payload and it works like a charm.

 Let’s learn how to execute various MySQL queries using Node.